 "We're just so grateful to finally enroll patients," Sisley told New Times on Friday.
 "This has been our dream that started seven years ago, to study whole-plant cannabis in this most-deserving population of veterans ...
 The government thought they could stonewall us until we got tired or walked away.
 But we're committed to doing this."

 She credited activist veterans for their efforts over the years in lobbying politicians and bureaucrats to allow the study.

 Now that it's up and running, though, finding participants is the new challenge.
 It's not easy to find qualified people because of rigorous criteria that helps ensure scientifically valid results.

 Only two veterans of the 38 needed for the Phoenix portion are formally enrolled.
 Another 10 are "on deck" for a final evaluation, Sisley said.

 More than 300 veterans total have been "screened out" since the study began actively seeking volunteers earlier this year, she said.

 The study requires people who have been diagnosed with PTSD, preferably those whose conditions have resisted traditional treatments.
 Light and "irregular" users of marijuana, or nonusers, are also preferred, she said, adding that "dependent," daily users are not eligible.

 Sisley and others working on the study have been going out to American Legion or VFW halls to find their study subjects.

 The one place with the most eligible PTSD users, the Phoenix VA Health Care System, won't allow any presentations or advertisements about the study, Sisley said.

-The local VA blocked Sisley in May from giving a talk about the study at the Phoenix VA hospital.
+blocked Sisley in May from giving a talk about the study at the Phoenix VA hospital.